bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Yeah, I'm not sure if I got the entire idea, to be honest.
-I mean, I looked at the NAPSEC paper once, but this is really like years ago or so.
+I mean, I looked at the Knapsack paper once, but this is really like years ago or so.

 ## What is required to determine input amounts?